thefoxery/make.nvim/README.md

 require("make").setup({
     build_types = { "debug", "release" }
     build_type = "debug", -- default to this if build system reports ""
+    make = {
+        targets_target_name = "targets", -- the Makefile target that provides the build targets list },
 })
 ```

-The plugin uses a 'targets' build target to get a list of the available build targets from Make.
+Note the 'targets' build target that provides a list of the available build targets using Make.

 Add the following to your Makefile:

 ```